Agreement with Google on privacy risks

 Looking at the risks and issues raised during the DPIA and actions taken or announced by Google, SURF and SIVON can confirm that Google is addressing these topics.
 Given the importance of the use of Google services in educational institutions, SURF and SIVON will continue to monitor and talk to Google on privacy issues on behalf of the educational sector.
 For example, a DPIA on Chrome browser and Chrome OS will be carried out and the results will be discussed with Google in a similar way as has been done for Workspace (Enterprise) for Education.

-A full list of news items and FAQ can be found on this page.
+A full list of news items can be found on this page.